 In terms of monetary costs, only 43% of respondents expect to incur some expenses related to their job search.
-Among respondents who do expect to spend some money on their search, the average total monetary cost is \$244, the median is \$150.
-The average dollar cost per application is \$42, the median is \$22.
+Among respondents who do expect to spend some money on their search, the average total monetary cost is \$244 (median \$150).
+The average dollar cost per application is \$42 (median \$22).

-Return to effort Turning to beliefs about search effort and its return in terms of job offers, the average number of applications respondents expect to submit is 9, the median is 5.
-The average expected success rate of these applications-my measure of expected return to effort-is 0.65, the median is 0.5.
-This means that on average respondents believe that one out of two applications will translate in a job offer.
+Returns to effort Turning to beliefs about search effort and its returns in terms of job offers, the average number of applications respondents expect to submit is 9 (median 5).
+The average expected success rate of these applications-my measure of expected return to effort-is 0.65 (median 0.5).
+This means that on average respondents believe that one out of two applications will translate into a job offer.

 Stress I conclude this overview of respondents' beliefs by looking at their perception of how "stressful" a possible job search would be.
-This question is meant to capture the psychological costs that respondents associate with the job search process, which are in part related but also independent of expected time and monetary costs.
+This question is meant to capture the psychological costs that respondents associate with the job search process, that are in part related but also independent of expected time and monetary costs.
 For instance, some respondents may suffer an intrinsic psychological cost from being on the search-having to worry about applications and interviews in addition to their daily responsibilities, or having to wait to hear back from potential employers.
-On average, respondents expect a job search to be quite stressful.
+On average, respondents expect the job search to be quite stressful.
 The average expected level of stress is 4.83-on a scale from 1 to 7, where 1 is "not stressful at all" and 7 is "extremely stressful."
 The median is 5.

-Heterogeneity As reported in Appedix Table A-2, all the measured beliefs about costs, effort, and returns to effort have large standard deviations, meaning that there is a significant degree of heterogeneity across respondents.
-To explore and document this heterogeneity, I regress beliefs about costs, effort, and returns to effort on a set of dummies for some key demographic characteristics: gender, race, education, being married or living with a partner, having children less then 6 years old, earning a high wage.9 I standardize the dependent variables so they have mean 0 and standard deviation 1, to make the coefficients easier to interpret.
-I report the results of these regressions in Table 3.10 There are some striking patterns in beliefs across demographic groups.
-Women expect to spend more weeks searching-their expected search duration is 0.26 of a sd higher.
-They also believe that looking for a new job would be significantly more stressful-by 0.3 of a sd.
+Heterogeneity As reported in Appedix Table A-3, all the measured beliefs about costs, effort, and returns to effort have large standard deviations, implying a significant degree of heterogeneity across respondents.
+To explore this heterogeneity, I regress beliefs about costs, effort, and returns to effort on a set of dummies for some key demographic characteristics: gender, race, education, being married or living with a partner, having children less then 6 years old, earning a high wage.
+I standardize the dependent variables so they have mean 0 and standard deviation 1.
+I report the results of these regressions in Table 3.

+There are some striking patterns in beliefs across demographic groups.
+Women expect to spend more weeks searching-their expected search duration is 0.26 sd higher.
+They also believe that looking for a new job would be significantly more stressful-by 0.3 sd.
 They expect to send more applications, and, in particular, they expect a significantly lower success rate.
-All in all, they believe that looking for a new job would require more effort, would take more weeks and create more stress, and they expect a lower return to their job search effort.
+All in all, they believe that looking for a new job would require more effort, would take more weeks and cause more stress, and they expect a lower return to their job search effort.
 Younger respondents believe that their search would last fewer weeks and that they will spend fewer hours searching, but they do not expect a significantly different success rate.
 College graduates expect higher costs and slightly lower returns-consistent with these workers aiming at jobs that are more difficult to reach.
 High-wage workers also expect higher costs, but a slightly higher success rate.
 Finally, African American expect to spend fewer weeks and less hours searching, and associate a significantly lower level of stress to their potential job search.